brycewray/hugo-site/content/posts/2020/08/freeing-your-folders.md

   <span class="caption">Image: <a href="https://pixabay.com/users/Angelo_Giordano-753934/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=3930337">Angelo Giordano</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=3930337">Pixabay</a></span>
 ---

 Are you a Mac user?
-Ever looked at that [joined-at-the-hip relationship between your **Documents** folder and iCloud Drive](https://support.apple.com/en-us/HT206985) and wondered if you might be better off sync'ing that folder with another provider---or, if you have no reason to view the folder's contents on other devices, not sync'ing it at all and thus avoiding the expense?
+Ever looked at that [joined-at-the-hip relationship between your **Documents** folder and iCloud Drive](https://support.apple.com/en-us/HT206985) and wondered if you might be better off sync'ing that folder with another provider --- or, if you have no reason to view the folder's contents on other devices, not sync'ing it at all and thus avoiding the expense?

 You're not alone.

 But, **before** you go that route, please take a few minutes and read the advice in this post.
-It'll save you some grief, not to mention many, many hours of downloading---even if you have a pretty spiffy Internet connection.
+It'll save you some grief, not to mention many, many hours of downloading --- even if you have a pretty spiffy Internet connection.

 ## Why you have to be careful